1999 Bukit Timah kidnapping: Background of mastermind

-1999 kidnapping charge
+The kidnap

-Kidnap plot
+Plot

 Due to his desperation to pay off his debts, Lee decided to kidnap a girl for ransom, specifically a teenage girl who was the daughter of a rich family living in one of the affluent neighbourhoods in Bukit Timah.
 For his plan, Lee hired two illegal Chinese immigrants he met at a coffee shop near Hougang Plaza.
-One of the foreigners was 26-year-old Zhou Jian Guang (周建光 Zhōu Jiànguāng), a China-born native of Fujian Province, who was married with a five-year-old son, and he first came to Singapore to work as a construction worker in order to build a house for his parents, wife and son.
+One of the foreigners was 26-year-old Zhou Jian Guang, a China-born native of Fujian Province, who was married with a five-year-old son, and he first came to Singapore to work as a construction worker in order to build a house for his parents, wife and son.
 Since July 1999, he lost his job but continued to stay in Singapore.
-The other was 29-year-old Shi Song Jing (施松进 Shī Sōngjìn), who came to Singapore from China in February 1997 due to him being duped about various well-paid jobs in Singapore.
-Shi was abandoned by his agent and he had to stay all alone in Singapore as a illegal immigrant for six months before getting a job as a plasterer.
+The other was 29-year-old Shi Song Jing, who came to Singapore from China in February 1997 due to him being duped about various well-paid jobs in Singapore.
+Shi was abandoned by his agent and he had to stay all alone in Singapore as an illegal immigrant for six months before getting a job as a plasterer.
 Both Zhou and Shi agreed to assist Lee in executing the kidnap plot.

 Lee made a plan to abduct a target at Bukit Timah, starting with renting a van for the purpose of forcibly bringing their target into the van, and also rented a flat to use as their hideout and their place to confine the kidnap victim during the kidnapping.
 They also placed false license plates with false vehicle numbers on the van to avoid identification of their getaway vehicle.